Philosophy

 Reduce decisions, not control

 We eliminate unnecessary choices, not your ability to make them.
 You can always adjust, substitute, or override.
-But by default, the thinking is done.
+By default, the thinking is done.

 Invisible intelligence